abstractmachines/abstractmachines.github.io/_posts/2017-4-12-intro-to-modern-javascript-for-cpp-developers.md

 # JavaScript Tutorials for the C/C++ programmer.

 A very basic tutorial and introduction to JS for C/C++ developers.
-It is in no way a complete or in-depth tutorial.
+It is in no way a complete or in-depth tutorial, and it is currently a work in progress (grammar, editing).

 **References:**